As of August 28, 2020, there have been more than six million

 For example, if one of your team members files a claim with the U.S. Department of Labor (DOL) against you, and you claimed the exemption, costly consequences may result.
 The DOL may disagree with the basis of your exemption claim.
 In this case, you would potentially need to pay not only the amounts owed, but also liquidated damages, and your legal fees.
 There are also risks associated with disgruntled employees who are denied paid leave.

-If you do decide that the small business exemption is best for your practice, you must document why your practice qualifies.
+If you do decide that the small business exemption is best for your dental practice, you must document why your dental practice qualifies.

 For example, veterinary practices that determine they cannot provide paid leave must be prepared to show why.
 You will not need to send any documentation to the DOL when seeking exemption.
 However, you do need to collect and keep all supporting documentation should an enforcement agency pursue an investigation of an employee’s claim that they were denied paid leave.